Xilinx/wireless-xorif/src/xorif-app/README.md

-# XORIF-APP

-## XORIF-APP Source Directory

-* This directory contains the source files and Makefile for the ORAN-Radio-Interface Example Application (xorif-app)
+# Xilinx O-RAN Radio Interface Software Application (XORIF-APP)

-* The xorif-app is an example application, which uses the libxorif library to interface with the Front Haul Interface hardware.
+* The xorif-app is an example application, which uses the libxorif and libxobf libraries to interface with the O-RAN Radio Interface and Beamformer IP cores.

 * The xorif-app can operate as either a "server" or a "client".
     * As a server, the xorif-app will provide a communication interface (via TCP/IP sockets) which will accept messages (e.g. from an xorif-app client).
     * As a client, the xorif-app can be use to connect with an xorif-app server.
 The client can operate in several modes, including "command line mode" or "file mode".
     * Only the xorif-app in "server mode" can communicate directly with the h/w (via the C libraries).

-### Building
+## Building

 * The xorif-app executable is built as part of the PetaLinux build system, and can be found in the `/usr/bin/` directory of the target Linux installation.